fahrangis/wound_management/README.md

     Detection of infection and necrosis: Using dilatation of the wound area and precise spectrum of color we can get a probability of presence of necrosis and infection.

-Run the segmentation

-    yolo segment predict model=wound_management_yolov11n-seg.pt source="data_with_ref/test" conf=0.75

-    Note: change the path of source in above line to your image-dataset to test.
-Change the Yolo model for your're need, n is faster, x is better.
-        This is only for segmentation using the trained model.

 Run the live segmentation using your webcam